One person killed as fighters set off blasts to disrupt Niger delta amnesty talks.

 “It is a rather embarrassing concern for the government,” he said.

-Goodluck Jonathan, the president, attended the parade, dressed in his traditional black fedora hat and dark suit, before inspecting massed ranks of soldiers on the rain-swept parade ground from an open-top jeep.
+The president attended the parade dressed in his traditional black fedora hat and dark suit, before inspecting massed ranks of soldiers on the rain-swept parade ground from an open-top jeep.

 He is from the Niger delta area and analysts have expressed the view that rebels from the same region would not want to cause him serious embarrassment.

-Mend has battled the central government for years in a bid to obtain a greater share of federal oil revenues for the impoverished Niger delta.
+MEND has battled the central government for years in a bid to obtain a greater share of federal oil revenues for the impoverished Niger Delta region.